nerdfiles/proposal-planning/readme.md

 [2] The Empire of Value.
 Andre Orlean.
 [3] Abstract Market Theory.
 John Roffe.
 [4] Contingent Computation.
 Beatrice M. Fazi.
-[5] One hot question: "Isn’t there a need for cacheing the results of the various reasoners in a FOL form?"
+[5] One serious but aging question: "Isn’t there a need for cacheing the results of the
+    various reasoners in a FOL form?"
-[6] (When we work on projects with more and more services involved the big revelation was the people who build HTTP and use Hypermedia know what they’re talking about —and we should listen to them."
-(James Gregory, Lead Consultant at ThoughtWorks)
+[6] "When we work on projects with more and more services involved the big
+    revelation was the people who build HTTP and use Hypermedia know what they're
+    talking about — and we should listen to them."
+(James Gregory, Lead Consultant
+    at ThoughtWorks)
 [7] "There Is No Software".
 F. Kittler.
 [8] Race After Technology.
 Ruha Benjamin.
 [9] Pattern Discrimination.
-Clemens Apprich, Wendy Hui Kyong Chun, Florian Cramer, and Hito Steyerl.
+Clemens Apprich, Wendy Hui Kyong Chun, Florian
+    Cramer, and Hito Steyerl.
 [10] Against Game Theory.
 Gale M. Lucas, Mathew D. McCubbins, and Mark Turner.
 ```